NativeScript/docs-v8/development-workflow.md

 :::

 The `run` command will take a few seconds to complete, as the CLI will be building and deploying a native Android application.
 When the command finishes the native emulator will open, and launch your app on the local emulator (or connected device).

+You can customize the `ns run` command using any of the following options:

+- `--no-hmr` - Disables the webpack HMR option, so changes made during a session will restart the application.
+- `--emulator` - Specifies that you want to debug the app in an emulator.
+- `--timeout` - Sets the number of seconds that the NativeScript CLI will wait for the debugger to boot.
+If not set, the default timeout is 90 seconds.
+- `--clean` - If set forces rebuilding the native application.

 ### `debug`